navedrizvi/PersonalLlmDoc/project/README.md

 add to phi-raw-records. each record should have a unique name.
 NOTE: do not keep the file with same name but change its contents, the contents will not get modified; instead create a new file with a different name and the updated contents.

 add more phi-raw-records to the S3 bucket (using the S3 upload CLI/API).
 The folder here serves to demonstrates example records, and get uploaded to the bucked at deploy-time.

+To save costs, make sure to delete the CDK stack and, if applicable, the ECR repo.